 Α (95-100) Demonstrates excellent mastery of subject matter and superior ability to articulate this; provides helpful connections to daily life or contemporary issues.
-Exceeds expectations. Α- (90-94) Demonstrates mastery of the subject matter, ability to articulate this well, and makes connections to daily life or contemporary issues.
+Exceeds expectations.
+A- (90-94) Demonstrates mastery of the subject matter, ability to articulate this well, and makes connections to daily life or contemporary issues.
 Exceeds expectations of the course.
 B+ (87-89) Demonstrates a very good understanding of the subject matter, able to articulate lessons learned in the assignment well.
 Meets course expectations. В (83-86) Demonstrates an understanding of the subject matter and the ability to articulate lessons learned.
 Meets expectations of the course.
 B- (80-82) Demonstrates an understanding of the material at hand, has some difficulty articulating this, and basic connection of the material to daily life or contemporary issues/life.
 Meets basic expectations for the course.
-C+ (77-79) Demonstrates a basic comprehension of the subject matter, weak articulation and
+C+ (77-79) Demonstrates a basic comprehension of the subject matter, weak articulation and connections.
+Does not meet expectations for the course.
+C (70-76) Demonstrates a minimal comprehension of the subject matter and has difficulty making connections.
+Does not meet expectations of the course.

-- C+ (77-79) Demonstrates a basic comprehension of the subject matter, weak articulation and connections.
-Does not meet expectations for the course. - C (70-76) Demonstrates a minimal comprehension of the subject matter and has difficulty making connections.
-Does not meet expectations of the course. - F (below 70) Unable to meet the basic requirements of the course.
+F (below 70) Unable to meet the basic requirements of the course.